Curating data is more than simply storing it in a shared database.

 If you wish to be a part of the ongoing conversations around data and its real-world applications, I urge you to join us in The Dundas Community.
 It is the place where we engage in thought-provoking data-driven conversations while also discussing the endless possibilities of Dundas BI.

 About the Author

-Tejas Shah is the Community & Content Lead at Dundas Data Visualization.
-He is a Computer Science graduate with a major in Data Science and a marketer by trade who is passionate about data-driven storytelling.
+Tejas Shah is a Computer Science graduate with a major in Data Science and a marketer by trade who is passionate about data-driven storytelling.
 He authors content that educates and offers a fresh perspective in the world of business intelligence and analytics.